A

 FIREMAN, LOCOMOTIVE: A railroad employee whose duties include the operation of the locomotive boiler and assisting the locomotive engineer.

 FIRE DOOR: A hinged cover over the opening of back head of the boiler.
 While large enough to permit workmen to enter the firebox, it is designed to be securely latched in the closed position when the locomotive is operated.
 Baffle type doors allow combustion air to enter thru the door and flat doors do not allow the air thru the door.
-Air on flat door equipped locomotives comes from the Dampers on the locomotive
+Air on flat door equipped locomotives comes from the Dampers on the locomotive.

 FIRING VALVE: A device for regulating the flow of oil to the burner.
 Firing valve handle latches on the firing valve quadrant with many fine teeth to set with fine control the amount of oil to the burner.
 The positions go from completely closed to completely open.